rckrieger/memory-button-game/README.md

 ## Key Findings
 Here are my key findings
 ### Simulator
-- Games: Extremely buggy for horizontal iPad experiences.
-Even with Horizontal storyboards set, the simulator opened it every which way.
-This will especially hurt Apple as they try to tackle Gaming to rival Windows Gamining ecosystem.
+- Games: Simulator is extremely buggy for horizontal iPad experiences.
+Even with Horizontal storyboards set, the app launched every which way.
+This will especially hurt Apple as they try to tackle Gaming to rival the Windows Gaming ecosystem.
 - Windowing: Would benefit from using Apple Intellegence for Smart Windowing.
 Half the time Simulator opened behind XCode so I missed seeing the launch screen.
 ### Xcode 15  (I might update this for Xcode 26 later)
 - UI experience - buttons: I want a way to switch button postions.
 The + storyboard adder and + editor adder are unitutively placed.
 I consistently hit add editor when I wanted to add storyboard element because it is closest to the story board.